dasher-project/dasher-web/documents/Specification/05ZoomBoxPalette/ZoomBoxPalette.md

 The specifier is generated by joining the above parts with a **Separator** character.

-The sequence colours of zoom boxes in the hierarchy can be determined as follows.
+The sequence colour of a zoom box in the hierarchy can be determined as follows.

 -   The stub and separator are the same for all boxes in the hierarchy.
 They are constant values.